stana/django-akuna-components/README.md

     register_component(generic_delete_factory, is_a='DeleteFactory')

-If no 'DeleteFactory' defined, will fall back to django CBV DeleteView delete().
+If no 'DeleteFactory' defined, generic django CBV DeleteView delete() method will be used.